Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Introduction

 Since the Earth is shielded from the high-energy charged particles by the Geomagnetic field, the primary cosmic ray that interacts with the atmosphere should be with a rigidity greater than the Geomagnetic cutoff rigidity at the location of the NM station.

 Since the establishment of the Climax monitor in 1951, NMs have served as essential instruments for cosmic ray observation.
-The global deployment of these monitors has progressively expanded \cite{2000SSRv...93..285M}, with approximately 50 stations currently operational within the international network.
+The global deployment of these monitors has progressively expanded \citep{2000SSRv...93..285M}, with approximately 50 stations currently operational within the international network.
 Each station records cosmic ray particles whose rigidity exceeds the local geomagnetic cutoff threshold.
 Consequently, the cosmic ray spectra detected at different monitoring locations encompass distinct rigidity ranges.
-Comprehensive technical specifications for all stations, including their respective cutoff rigidity values, are documented through the neutron monitor database network \cite{MAVROMICHALAKI20112210}.
+Comprehensive technical specifications for all stations, including their respective cutoff rigidity values, are documented through the neutron monitor database network \citep{MAVROMICHALAKI20112210}.

 Despite their extensive use in monitoring cosmic ray variations, NMs have certain limitations.
-Firstly, they measure the integrated flux of cosmic rays above the local geomagnetic cutoff rigidity (e.g., momentum per unit charge), without distinguishing between different particle species or their individual rigidities.
+Firstly, they measure the integrated flux of cosmic rays above the local geomagnetic cutoff rigidity (i.e., momentum per unit charge), without distinguishing between different particle species or their individual rigidities.
 This integration results in a combined measurement that encompasses all cosmic ray particles exceeding the cutoff threshold, therefore making it challenging to analyze specific contributions from various species or energy levels.
-Moreover, the cutoff rigidities of NMs do not reflect the actual rigidity of the cosmic ray flux, as low-energy cosmic rays do not produce enough secondary particles to reach the ground.
-This limitation is evident when comparing NM data with direct cosmic ray measurements, as shown in Figure~\ref{fig:AMS_NM}.
+Moreover, the cutoff rigidities of NMs do not reflect the actual rigidity of the cosmic ray flux, as low-energy cosmic rays do not produce enough secondary particles to reach the ground. \cite{2020JGRA..12527433M} calculated yield functions of NMs to connect NM measurements with cosmic ray flux.
+With the yield functions, \cite{2025JGRA..13033805V} simulated cosmic ray flux with NM counts and obtained good results between 5-15 GV.
+These traditional methods are indirect and model-dependent, so the uncertainties are large.